Topzle Topzle

 NASA

-NASA's demonstration mission for the Human Landing System prior to Artemis 3, announced in April 2021.
-For this mission, SpaceX attempts to land a Starship HLS on the Moon.
-(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high teens.)
+NASA's demonstration mission for the Human Landing System prior to Artemis IV, announced in April 2021.
+The Starship HLS lander will be placed in a Near-rectilinear halo orbit around the Moon and will then attempt to land on the surface.
+(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high te

-NASA's demonstration mission for the Human Landing System prior to Artemis 3, announced in April 2021.
-For this mission, SpaceX attempts to land a Starship HLS on the Moon.
-(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high teens.)
+NASA's demonstration mission for the Human Landing System prior to Artemis IV, announced in April 2021.
+The Starship HLS lander will be placed in a Near-rectilinear halo orbit around the Moon and will then attempt to land on the surface.
+(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high te

 Date and time (UTC)

-NASA's demonstration mission for the Human Landing System prior to Artemis 3, announced in April 2021.
-For this mission, SpaceX attempts to land a Starship HLS on the Moon.
-(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high teens.)
+NASA's demonstration mission for the Human Landing System prior to Artemis IV, announced in April 2021.
+The Starship HLS lander will be placed in a Near-rectilinear halo orbit around the Moon and will then attempt to land on the surface.
+(Before this, an unknown number of successful refueling flights will be required, estimated to be in the high te

 Date and time (UTC)